digitalfabrik/integreat-app/fastlane/README.md

 ```
 fastlane github_bump_version
 ```
-Bumps version and commits the new version in the GitHub repository
+Bump version and commits the new version in the GitHub repository

 ----